Anachronism: Art and literature

-The Embarkation of the Queen of Sheba, a 1648 painting by Claude Lorrain showing the arrival of the Queen of Sheba on 17th-century sailing ships, with Renaissance-style buildings.
+The Embarkation of the Queen of Sheba, a 1648 painting by Claude Lorrain showing the departure of the Queen of Sheba on 17th-century sailing ships, with Renaissance-style buildings.

 Charlemagne wearing the Imperial Crown of the Holy Roman Empire, by Albrecht Dürer, c.
 1512.
 The crown was made a century and a half after Charlemagne's death.

-Dinosaurs co-existing with hominids, as in The Flintstones, is a relatively common anachronistic depiction in comics and animated cartoons.
+Non-avian dinosaurs co-existing with hominids, as in The Flintstones, is a relatively common anachronistic depiction in comics and animated cartoons.

 Comical anachronism

 Comedy fiction set in the past may use anachronism for humorous effect.
 Comedic anachronism can be used to make serious points about both historical and modern society, such as drawing parallels to political or social conventions.

 Future anachronism

 A 1931 Amazing Stories cover has future space technology advanced enough for a large-scale colonization of Mars alongside propeller airplanes.

 Even with careful research, science fiction writers risk anachronism as their works age because they cannot predict all political, social, and technological change.

 For example, many books, television shows, radio productions and films nominally set in the mid-21st century or later refer to the Soviet Union, to Saint Petersburg in Russia as Leningrad, to the continuing struggle between the Eastern and Western Blocs and to divided Germany and divided Berlin.
 Star Trek has suffered from future anachronisms; instead of "retconning" these errors, the 2009 film retained them for consistency with older franchises.

 Buildings or natural features, such as the World Trade Center in New York City, can become out of place once they disappear, with some works having been edited to remove the World Trade Center to avoid this situation.

 Futuristic technology may appear alongside technology which would be obsolete by the time in which the story is set.
 For example, in the stories of Robert A. Heinlein, interplanetary space travel coexists with calculation using slide rules.